Niedermayer–Hentig Expedition: Soviet Eastern policy

-Fyodor Shcherbatskoy, under whom the People's Commissariat for Foreign Affairs proposed to send a "Scientific expedition" to Tibet.
+Fyodor Shcherbatskoy, under whom the People's Commissariat for Foreign Affairs proposed to send a "scientific expedition" to Tibet.

 As part of their anti-British policies, the Soviet Union planned to foment political upheaval in British India.
 In 1919, the Soviet government sent a diplomatic mission headed by a Russian orientalist, N.Z.
 Bravin.
 Among other works, this expedition established links with the Austrian and German remnants of the Niedermayer-Hentig expedition at Herat and liaised with Indian revolutionaries in Kabul.
 Bravin proposed to Amanullah a military alliance against British India and a military campaign, with Soviet Turkestan bearing the costs.
 These negotiations failed to reach a concrete conclusion before the Soviet advances were detected by British Indian intelligence.

-Other options were explored, including the Kalmyk Project, a Soviet plan to launch a surprise attack on the north-west frontier of India via Tibet and other Himalayan buffer states such as Bhutan, Sikkim, Nepal, Thailand, and Burma through the Buddhist Kalmyk people.
+Other options were explored, including the Kalmyk Project, a Soviet plan to launch a surprise attack on the northwest frontier of India via Tibet and other Himalayan buffer states such as Bhutan, Sikkim, Nepal, Thailand, and Burma through the Buddhist Kalmyk people.
 The intention was to use these places as a staging ground for revolution in India, as they offered the shortest route to the revolutionary heartland of Bengal.
 Historians suggest that the plan may have been prompted by Mahendra Pratap's efforts and advice to the Soviet leadership in 1919 when—along with other Indian revolutionaries—he pressed for a joint Soviet-Afghan campaign into India.
 Under the cover of a scientific expedition to Tibet headed by Indologist Fyodor Shcherbatskoy, the plan was to arm the indigenous people in the North-East Indian region with modern weaponry.
 The project had the approval of Lenin.

 Pratap, obsessed with Tibet, made efforts as early as 1916 to penetrate the kingdom to cultivate anti-British propaganda.
 He resumed his efforts after his return from Moscow in 1919.
 Pratap was close to Shcherbatskoy and Sergey Oldenburg.
 Privy to the People's Commissariat for Foreign Affairs' designs in the region, he intended to participate in the Kalmyk Project to Tibet in the summer of 1919.
 The planned expedition was ultimately shelved following the Czech uprising on the Trans-Siberian Railway.
 Pratap set out alone to unsuccessfully pursue his goal.